Being Mary Jane Recap Season 4 Episode 19

 Advertisement

-Though she’s flying high about her relationship, MJ’s primetime special is going down.
+Though she’s flying high about her relationship, MJ’s prime time special is going down.
 Pete traded info about the special for a cushy job at another network.
-So, no Michelle Obama, no Beyoncé, and no primetime special.
+So, no Michelle Obama, no Beyoncé, and no prime time special.
 This time, it’s Justin’s turn to comfort.
 He later reveals to Tiffany that he loves Mary Jane!
 In fact, it’s nothing but love for the Pattersons tonight!
-When Patrick comes home, he apologises to Paul, and the two make up.
+When Patrick comes home, he apologizes to Paul, and the two make up.

-“Either my best friend or my boyfriend is gonna end up hating me,” she realises.
+“Either my best friend or my boyfriend is gonna end up hating me,” she realizes.

 With only one episode left in season 4, I can only imagine what kind of chaos will ensue.
 Knowing this show, let’s just hope everyone makes it out alive and in one piece.